EMBEDDIA/NER_BERT_Multitask/README.md

 }

 ```
-# I found a bug
+# Have you found a bug

-We cleaned the code before making it public, if you find any bug, please, let us know.
+We cleaned the code before making it public, if you find any bug, please, let us know by raising an issue.